Yale English Monarchs Series

 Yale itself has an Internet store selling souvenirs, apparel, gifts and so on, though it would seem this is for delivery in the United States only.
 These items can be purchased from .
 For those visiting New Haven, the Yale store can be visited at 77 Broadway, York Square, New Haven, CT 06511.

 This online store is set up to sell textbooks for students at the New Haven campus and like any university this is the primary purpose.
 There is no Yale store in the UK.
 The store is powered by Barnes and Noble, one of the larger book retail chains in the USA.
 It's probably not known by the staff at the Yale store, but Barnes and Noble reprinted one English Monarchs title (King John) although this was on the eve of Yale introducing this book to the series.
 It's interesting to see this connection has survived.
 Apart from textbooks the online store offers all the usual "souvenirs" such as key rings, drinks bottles, fridge magnets, umbrellas, pet collars, and other items without which your life is not complete.
 What they don't sell are the English Monarchs books.
-To acquire the English Monarchs series books use you favoured bookseller.
-Support the series by purchasing your copy of English Monarchs books.
+To acquire the English Monarchs series books use your favoured bookseller.
+Support the series by purchasing your copy of the English Monarchs books.

 | | | | | | | | |